 Without a good subject line, we know that you aren’t getting in front of your audience and won’t have a chance to convince them to click on your CTA.
 But, a great subject line can do even more for your brand.
 A well-crafted subject line lays the foundation for future exchanges and can start a relationship that pays off for years to come.

-First, great subject lines get opened, and that impresses ISPs.
-Even if you can’t view your open rates, they remain a barometer of your email campaign’s engagement.
-ISPs use this data to calculate your sender reputation and deliverability.
+Great subject lines get opened, and that impresses ISPs.
+Even though you may not be able to view your open rates, ISPs can.
+Email clients use this data as an indicator of your email’s value to subscribers, to calculate your sender reputation and decide your email’s deliverability.

 Engagement is a key driver of inbox placement with leading ISPs.
-Subscribers who receive your emails but never open them are even worse than unsubscribers.
-They will drag down your engagement metrics.
+This is why having subscribers who receive your emails but never open them is worse than losing list members through unsubscribes.
+Sending emails to unengaged subscribers will drag down your deliverability rates.

 Consistently low engagement rates tell ISPs that you aren’t tailoring your message to your audience or don’t know your audience at all.

-For example, this welcome series from Thrive Market tells the brand’s value story.
+For example, the subject lines in this welcome series from Thrive Market tells the brand’s value story.

 These order status subject lines from Sam’s may not earn opens but definitely enhance customers’ experiences by allowing subscribers to get quick updates without clicking.

-Remember that I mentioned “respect your audience” at the beginning of this post?
+Remember when I mentioned “respect your audience” at the beginning of this post?
 These two do just that in their own way.